cam-ball/Steven/README.md

 1. Install ruby 2.4.1
 2. Fork the repo
 3. Clone the fork
+4. Use [bundler](https://bundler.io/) to install dependencies with `bundler install`
-4. Run `ruby start.rb` in the project root
+5. Run `ruby start.rb` in the project root
-5. Follow the instructions to configure Steven and create the environment files
+6. Follow the instructions to configure Steven and create the environment files
  - [How to create a Discord bot and create an ID and token](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)

 ### Features